nathanielkess/react-redux-birthday-wish/README.md

 });
 ```

 That's it for `grant-wish`.
-To wrap up the entire app, there's one more file that's riddled with local state: `src/app.js` In the next and final branch you'll use what we already added to the store to power app.js and
+To wrap up the entire app, there's one more file that's riddled with local state: `src/app.js` In the next and final branch you'll use what we already added to the store to power app.js.